 How to Defrost Mango

 Defrost frozen mango in the fridge overnight.
-Transfer the chunks you need into a resealable bag or container, and place it in the refrigerator the night before you need them.
+Transfer the chunks or cubes you need into a resealable bag or container, and place it in the refrigerator the night before you need them.

 If you’re going with the bag, make sure it’s leakproof or place it on a plate.
 That’s because there will be some water after defrosting, and you probably don’t want it to spill all over the fridge shelf.